4. Actions: the model

 }

-// Found it - add the error to the dictionary
+// we have found - we add the error to the dictionary

 map.put(error.getField(), msg);